chakra-ui/vue-docs/content/4.components/stack.md

 # Stack

 Stack is a layout utility component that makes it easy to stack elements together and apply a space between them.
-It composes the `Flex` component.
+It composes the `CFlex` component.

 ## Import